Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - [ ] The code does not compile.
 - [ ] "ello"

 #### Q27.
-Object-oriented programming is a style of programming where you organize your program around \_ rather than \_ and data rather than logic.
+Object-oriented programming is a style of programming where you organize your program around \_ and data, rather than \_ and logic.

 - [ ] functions; actions
 - [x] objects; actions